loveandpwns/Event-Sim/README.md

 ### Advanced Mode (Coming Soon)

 A future update will add dedicated bond events that **require** both partners to be alive and will guarantee they appear together for specific story moments.

 ---

+## Multi Win

+The simulator supports shared victory conditions, allowing multiple tributes to win together based on districts or bonds.

+### Shared Victory Modes

+- **Victory by District**: If all remaining tributes are from the same district, they share the victory
+- **Victory by Bonds**: If all remaining tributes are mutually bonded to each other, they share the victory
+- **Combined Mode**: Enable both toggles to allow either condition to trigger a multi-win

+### How to Use

+1. In the main setup screen, set the **"Multi-Win"** dropdown to **"Yes"**

+2. When Multi-Win is enabled, two checkboxes appear:
+- **Victory by District**: Check this to allow district based shared victories
+- **Victory by Bonds**: Check this to allow bond based shared victories
+- You can enable one, both, or neither (if neither is checked, multi-win is effectively disabled)

+3. Set up your tributes normally using districts and/or bonds

+4. Run the simulation, the game will automatically end when all surviving tributes meet one of the enabled victory conditions

+---